Healthcare Business Invoice Factoring – Improve Your Cashflow

 The FSB is calling for the Government to levy penalties against those departments which pay their suppliers late.
 Labour has also announced plans to force the public sector to pay its suppliers on time.
 Even so, you can forgive suppliers for feeling sceptical about waiting on the Government to change its ways.

-What is Invoice Finance for the Healthcare and Care Sectors?
+How does Invoice Finance for the Healthcare and Care Sectors help?

 Invoice Finance or Invoice Factoring as sometimes it is referred is alternative finance product to overcome a short-term funding gap.
 It allows cash to be released from unpaid invoices within 24 hours.
 The Healthcare industry can struggle with cash flow issues due to outstanding invoices with net terms between 30 to 120 days.
 Depending on your organisation’s credit history, it is easy arrange compared to conventional sources of capital which can be hard to access.